-SUNY Orange operates campuses in the City of Middletown located at 115 South St. Middletown New York, 10940 and in the City of Newburgh located at 1 Washington Center Drive Newburgh New York, 12550.
+SUNY Orange operates campuses in the City of Middletown (115 South St., Middletown, NY 10940) and in the City of Newburgh (1 Washington Center, Newburgh, NY 12550).
 The Security staff are licensed N.Y.S.
 Security Guards.
-The Safety & Security Dept.consists of a pool of Guards charged with meeting the safety and security needs of that campus.
-At the Middletown Campus our Parking Lot Attendants enforce College parking rules and regulations and assist in all vehicle and student parking problems.
+The Safety and Security Department consists of a pool of Guards charged with meeting the safety and security needs of that campus.
+At the Middletown and Newburgh Campus our Safety and Security Officers enforce College parking rules and regulations and assist in all vehicle and student parking problems.

-Middletown Campus: (30 security officers and 7 parking lot attendants) Newburgh Campus: (30 security officers and 4 parking lot attendants)
+Middletown Campus: (28 security officers) Newburgh Campus: (34 security officers)